lichtteil/local_luftdaten/README.md

 ## Installation
 ### HACS
 If you use [HACS](https://hacs.xyz/) you can install and update this component easily via custom repository.
-Go into HACS -> Settings and use this URL to add the repository: `https://github.com/lichtteil/local_luftdaten.git`
+Go into HACS -> Settings and use category **Integration** and this URL to add the repository: `https://github.com/lichtteil/local_luftdaten`
+Now you can install the custom component in the **Integrations** tab of HACS.

 ### Manual
 Download and unzip or clone this repository and copy `custom_components/local_luftdaten/` to your configuration directory of Home Assistant, e.g. `~/.homeassistant/custom_components/`.